-Les Super Glissades St-Jean-de-Matha are constantly evolving and improving.
-Operating for more than 25 years, Les Super Glissades are frequently inspected and corrected when needed to assure maximum safety and pleasant slides.
+Les Super Glissades St-Jean-de-Matha is constantly evolving and improving.
+Operating for more than 25 years, Les Super Glissades are frequently inspected and corrected when needed to assure maximum safe and pleasant slides.
 Furthermore, each track has an automated security gate with a preset timer and a magic eye.
 When a slide starts, the magic eye catches the move which automatically closes the gate.
-It is also possible to manually change the allowed time for each slide in case of emergency.
+It is also possible to manually change in an allowed time for each slide in case of emergency.

 All tracks are easy to access and classified by height or difficulty level.
-The number of the each track matches its difficulty level: The higher the number is means a higher the level of difficulty.
-It is suggested to start gradually if your are not used to tubing, this will let you tame the different tracks.
+The number of each track matches its difficulty level: The higher the number means a higher level of difficulty.
+It is suggested to start gradually if you are not used to tubing, this will let you tame the different tracks.

-The tracks are maintained daily to insure optimal conditions of snowsliding in terms of performance and security.
-Snow walls border the tracks and insure safety.
+The tracks are maintained daily to ensure optimal conditions of snow sliding in terms of performance and security.
+Snow walls border the tracks and ensure safety.
 The tracks never cross another and are clearly identified.
 The supervisor of the center will regularly evaluate the track conditions during the day.

 Two observation towers, one per hill, overlook the top of the mountain.
-It’s from the inside of those towers that attendants sliders security.
+It’s from the inside of those towers that attendant slider security.
 If necessary, they can modify the security gate timing or contact the security supervisor or the first aid worker.
 The strategic location of the observation towers allow a peripheral vision from top to bottom of the tubing or rafting sections.